Are Business Brokers Worth It | 5 Benefits Working With a Broker

 Is your business worth $3 million and above?
 See how to exit/sell a business in the lower middle market category.

-If you are considering valuing and selling your business or medical practice within six to twelve months, give Andrew Rogerson, a certified business broker based in Sacramento, California, a Call Toll-Free at (844) 414-9700 or email him at support@rogersonbusinessservices.com services the whole state of California.
+If you are considering valuing and selling your business or medical practice within six to twelve months, contact Andrew Rogerson, a certified business broker based in Sacramento, CaliforniaYou can reach him toll-free at (844) 414-9700 or email him at support@rogersonbusinessservices.com.
+He services the whole state of California.

 Facebook